Pyrophyte

 Pyrophytes are plants which have adapted to tolerate fire.

 Fire acts favourably for some species.
 "Passive pyrophytes" resist the effects of fire, particularly when it passes over quickly, and hence can out-compete less resistant plants, which are damaged.
 "Active pyrophytes" have a similar competing advantage to passive pyrophytes, but they also contain volatile oils and hence encourage the incidence of fires which are beneficial to them.
 "Pyrophile" plants are plants which require fire in order to complete their cycle of reproduction.
-Pyrophytes while often considered being adapted to fire in general, they are actually just adapted to the specific fire regimes in which they are found.
+Pyrophytes, while often considered being adapted to fire in general, are actually only adapted to the specific fire regimes in which they are found.
 Problems can arise if the fire regime of a pyrophyte is disrupted or changed.